openstack/ironic/doc/source/admin/drivers/idrac.rst

 to use Redfish for an interface.

 ..
 NOTE::
-   Redfish is supported for only the inspect, management, and power interfaces at the present time.
+   Redfish is supported for only the bios, inspect, management, and power interfaces at the present time.

 To enable the ``idrac`` hardware type with the minimum interfaces,